Learning Outcomes

 The Shelter Rule

 A person who takes from a bona fide purchaser is protected by the recording act, even if that person has actual notice of a prior interest.
-This allows the bona fide purchaser to transfer good title to others.
+This allows a BFP to transfer good title to others and promotes marketability of title.

 Mortgages and Recording Acts